San Clemente State Beach

 Overview

-San Clemente State Beach sits on the bluff above the Pacific with a big developed campground, solid facilities, and the kind of coastal view that makes even a basic site feel better than it is.
-You are not buried deep in the woods here.
-You are parked above the ocean, walking down toward the beach, and listening to traffic mix with waves and trains and everything else that comes with Southern California.
+San Clemente State Beach sits on the bluff above the Pacific with a large developed campground, reliable facilities, and the kind of coastal view that makes a basic site feel better than it is.
+This is not quiet wilderness.
+It is a convenient beach camp with ocean air, easy logistics, and a sunset that can carry an otherwise ordinary site.

 Watch out for